aprs434/payload-counter/README.md

 ```bash
 $ pyboard.py --device /dev/ttyUSB2 -f cp main.py ulora.py :
 ```
+The correct device port was derived from the `dmesg` device messages on Linux.

 ## 5. Using `rshell` to Access the Micropython REPL